womeninsoftwarepython/WWCodePython/Hackotberfest21/opencv/opencv-cheatsheet.md

 ## Working with Videos

   1. Play videos with OpenCv: <br>
-  * find an video to use
+  * Find an video to use
-  - if using google colab upload a video to your google drive to use Add the following code to let google colab access your google drive:
+  - If using Google Colab upload a video to your google drive to use.
+Add the following code to let google colab access your google drive:
   ```
       from google.colab import drive
   ```